OUR WORK

 with the Methane Accord Team

 “Power and food inflation, actually food inflation.
 If you're thinking you're paying enough the butter at the moment and it's very expensive, well fasten your seat belt, because once we add the true cost of Paris, and their technology, initiatives, additives, boluses, pills, potions, plus land use change; just to tick the Paris box, wait and see! … I was thinking about this morning on the farm.
 As a country, we seem to be terrified of the wrong things.
 We seem to be terrified of what highly subsidised, heavily populated industrial countries think of us more so than protecting and promoting our natural competitive advantage, which actually is using our resources, our water, our highly productive soils, our hill country to our advantage, our grass feed protein.
-Actually, if we carry on this pathway, we're going to end up like the UK and the EU.
-I mean you look at the EU.
-They're currently paying land owners NOT to produce food!

 The Country:McDonald's, a wealthy global junk food company, saying that New Zealand farmers should actually be thanking them, because instead of paying as a premium for our naturally pasture raised, free range red meat, they're going to invest hundreds of thousands of dollars “to fund projects to help New Zealand farmers with their on farm management”.
 Well, bugger me.
 I'm not sure that we need McDonald's to be telling us, how to improve our farm productivity!